pingcap/docs/tidb-cloud/connect-to-tidb-cluster.md

 + Connect via a SQL client

     - [Connect via standard connection](#connect-via-standard-connection): The standard connection exposes a public endpoint with traffic filters, so you can connect to your TiDB cluster from your laptop.
+For [Dedicated Tier clusters](/tidb-cloud/select-cluster-tier.md#dedicated-tier), you can encrypt the data sent via standard connection using TLS.
     - [Connect via private endpoint](#connect-via-private-endpoint-recommended): Private endpoint connection provides a private endpoint to allow clients in your VPC to securely access services over AWS PrivateLink, which provides highly secure and one-way access to database services with simplified network management.
 Note that you cannot connect to [Developer Tier clusters](/tidb-cloud/select-cluster-tier.md#developer-tier) using the private endpoint.
     - [Connect via VPC peering](#connect-via-vpc-peering): If you want lower latency and more security, set up VPC peering and connect via a private endpoint using a VM instance on the corresponding cloud provider in your cloud account.
 Note that you cannot connect to [Developer Tier clusters](/tidb-cloud/select-cluster-tier.md#developer-tier) using VPC peering.